micah-r-hysong/AoU_PRS_calc/README.md

 **Starting up an app:**

-Recommended configuration (for V8): AoU Jupyter n2-highmem-64 64 CPUs, 512GB memory, $4.22 per hour Check with V9
+Recommended configuration (for V8): AoU Jupyter n2-highmem-64 64 CPUs, 512GB memory, $4.22 per hour - set AutoStop to 1 hr.
+Check with V9

 High memory is needed for the plink bed files